 Social Media Marketing is Really Popular

 While Facebook and Twitter are generally considered to be the best social networks for advertisements, China has a game of its own.
-Almost half of the Chinese population use one type of a social network or another; however, they are not using Facebook or Twitter, since they are banned in China.
-Many Chinese blogs are playing a marvelous role for marketing certain products.
-These blogs are run by both the companies as well as independent bloggers who charge a certain fee for running advertisements.
+Almost half of the Chinese population uses one type of social network or another; however, they are not using Facebook or Twitter, since they are banned in China.
+Many Chinese blogs are playing a marvelous role in marketing certain products.
+These blogs are run by both companies as well as independent bloggers who charge a certain fee for running advertisements.
 The main issue in this country is that several social media websites are banned in most parts of the country.
 People usually use virtual private networks (VPN) and proxies to access western social media websites.
-It is limiting the scope of traditional social media marketing to some extent but still social media is the most inexpensive way of promoting products and services especially for small and medium businesses.
+It is limiting the scope of traditional social media marketing to some extent but still, social media is the most inexpensive way of promoting products and services, especially for small and medium businesses.

-Just as discussed above, BSS sites are a great medium of advertising in China, however, some of the local social media websites are also gaining popularity and many companies have invested in running their advertisements on them as well.
-These social networking websites include Xianonei.cn, wangyou.com, chinaren.com, 51.com and 5460.net.
-With so many social networking websites, we cannot say that there is any single social media company which has got a strong hold upon the scene of the Chinese advertisements.
-You will have to be present in all those social media websites to ensure that maximum internet users in China get your message otherwise you will not be able to get appropriate exposure.
+Just as discussed above, BSS sites are a great medium of advertising in China, however, some local social media websites are also gaining popularity and many companies have invested in running their advertisements on them as well.
+These social networking websites include Xianonei.cn, wangyou.com, chinaren.com, 51.com, and 5460.net.
+With so many social networking websites, we cannot say that there is any single social media company that has got a strong hold on the scene of Chinese advertisements.
+You will have to be present on all those social media websites to ensure that the maximum number of internet users in China get your message otherwise you will not be able to get appropriate exposure.

-However, things never stop evolving and nowadays there are two major social media platforms which are absolutely crucial to market on: the Chinese’s favorite instant messaging application, Wechat and the most famous Chinese micro-blogging website/application, Weibo.
+However, things never stop evolving and nowadays there are two major social media platforms that are absolutely crucial to marketing on the Chinese’s favorite instant messaging application, Wechat, and the most famous Chinese micro-blogging website/application, Weibo.
 No matter which industry you are from, no matter which segment of the market you are targeting, these two social media are the fundamental basis for any digital marketing strategy in China.

 E-commerce is Finally Making Waves in China

-According to a survey, more than 64 million Chinese internet users have shopped online, out which 25% claim it to be their only mode of shopping.
-The reason is simple – online shopping is extremely convenient and people actually prefer it over going to a physical store. $750 million revenue was generated the previous year by online merchandisers only through effective advertising and marketing.
-These stats show the potential in the ecommerce market of china.
+According to a survey, more than 64 million Chinese internet users have shopped online, out of which 25% claim it to be their only mode of shopping.
+The reason is simple – online shopping is extremely convenient and people actually prefer it over going to a physical store. $750 million in revenue was generated the previous year by online merchandisers only through effective advertising and marketing.
+These stats show the potential of the ecommerce market in China.
 You can sell almost any product to the Chinese people because there are customers for every product.
 You can even sell a simple wooden stick in this country through ecommerce if you know how to present your products.

-The Alibaba Group has generated 80% of the total online earnings in the world through one of its site taobao.com.
-It is a Chinese run group which is considered to be the leader of the B2B sales.
+The Alibaba Group has generated 80% of the total online earnings in the world through one of its sites taobao.com.
+It is a Chinese-run group that is considered to be the leader in B2B sales.

 Chinese also prefer using life search websites to look for different retail stores and the sales going on over there.
 With Google being banned in China, Chinese netizens are all over Baidu as the reference search engine.

 Since e-commerce has become quite successful in China, many companies now run their advertisements on these websites.
-These companies are clear about the preferences of their users and offer them the products and the services which they are actually interested in. many national and international brands are taking full advantage of this rising trend and using it to their maximum benefit.
+These companies are clear about the preferences of their users and offer them the products and services in which they are actually interested.
+Many national and international brands are taking full advantage of this rising trend and using it to their maximum benefit.
 Mobile applications have taken this sector to a whole new level.
-Now people can buy anything from anywhere by just using their thumb on their smart phone screen.
+Now people can buy anything from anywhere by just using their thumb on their smartphone screen.